Back-to-Africa movement: Background

-The number of free black people in the new United States skyrocketed and the question of "what to do with them" steadily grew in importance.
+The number of free black people in the new United States skyrocketed, and the question of "what to do with them" steadily grew in importance.
 Even when free, nowhere in the United States did they have the same rights as white people.
 They were not citizens, as the Dred Scott decision made clear.
-Usually seen as racially inferior, few whites believed them a desirable or even possible part of American society.
+Usually seen as racially inferior, few whites believed them to be a desirable or even possible part of American society.
 They were prohibited from living in some areas and there was much completely legal discrimination.
 Black passengers on river boats were not allowed in the cabin but had to stay on deck, whatever the weather.
 In Florida, each free black man had to have a white man who could be sued for the Negro's misdeeds, if any, since black people could neither sue nor be sued.
 The Quaker Zephaniah Kingsley, who believed that the amalgamation of the races was desirable, was forced to leave Florida for Haiti.
 In the South, until it was forbidden, free black people learned to read and write, and often came into contact with the widely circulated abolitionist writings.
 The slave owners who controlled the Southern states saw these free black people as a threat to the stability of the economy and society, and made no secret of their desire to be rid of them.